 Best Hikes in Bryce Canyon

-Rim Trail – this trail along the edge of the amphitheater is 6 miles one way.
+Rim Trail – this trail along the edge of the amphitheater is six miles one way.
 Walk partway or until the end, and return where you started from.

-Riggs Spring Loop Trail – this 7.5-mile hike hikes through the southern end of the canyon from Rainbow Point to Yovimpa Point.
+Riggs Spring Loop Trail – this 7.5-mile hike goes through the southern end of the canyon from Rainbow Point to Yovimpa Point.

 Navajo Loop Trail – this 2.4-mile hike through the hoodoos within the amphitheater begins at Sunrise Point.

-Queen’s Garden Trail – this 3.6-mile hike also through the amphitheater begins at Sunrise Point.
+Queen’s Garden Trail – this 3.6-mile hike also goes through the amphitheater and begins at Sunrise Point.

 Best Day Hike Recommendation

-The Navajo Loop and Queen’s Garden trail can be joined to create a loop, starting from Sunset Point, ending at Sunrise Point.
+The Navajo Loop and Queen’s Garden trail can be joined to create a loop, starting from Sunset Point and ending at Sunrise Point.
 This hike takes you through the best of the amphitheater.
-With less time, set out on the Queen’s Garden trail.
+If you have less time, you can set out on the Queen’s Garden trail.

 Distance: 5.3 miles (8.5 km)